rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 build their own logic from detecting <em>patterns</em> within the data.

 Patterns are recognized by neural network algorithms.
-A neural network has multiple layers.
+A neural network has multiple "layers" or data-processing modules that "distill" data.

 At the top (or left) input layer, the network trains on a specific set of "features" and then sends that information to the next layer.
 That combines it with other features and passes it to the next layer, and so on.

 Models using a small number of layers are called "shallow learning”.

+The last layer is a 10-way "softmax" layer returning an array of 10 probability scores (summing to 1).

+## Deep Learning

 "Deep learning" is a specific subfield of machine learning.
 The "deep" in "deep learning" is not about "deeper” understanding, but